todd-skelton/chase-sets/domains/marketplace/docs/01-marketplace-scope-and-model.md

 - Channels are adapters/surfaces that **create or consume** listings/offers; they do not replace the core domain.
 - Keeping the name stable avoids churn as we add new channels (in-store, eBay, TikTok, Shopify, etc.).

-If we later add a broad “Channels” subdomain, it should live **adjacent** to Marketplace (adapter integrations + mappings), not replace it.
+If we later add a broad â€œChannelsâ€ subdomain, it should live **adjacent** to Marketplace (adapter integrations + mappings), not replace it.

 ---

 ## Canonical references

-- Matching basics: `artifacts/adrs/003-bids-listings-and-matching.md`
+- Matching basics: `docs/adrs/003-bids-listings-and-matching.md`
-- SKU identity rule: `artifacts/02-domain-model-and-glossary.md`
+- SKU identity rule: `docs/domain/glossary.md`
-- Event sourcing posture: `artifacts/adrs/005-event-sourcing-and-projections.md`
+- Event sourcing posture: `docs/adrs/005-event-sourcing-and-projections.md`

 ---